The Honeymooners: International remakes

 Two series, 26 episodes in all were made for R.C.T.I. in 1996.
 It was the first sitcom of that style ever attempted in Indonesia.
 It was titled Detak Detik (Ticking Seconds) and starred Mat Sola as the Jackie Gleason character.
 Art Carney rang the cast prior to production to give them his best wishes.
 It was decided to make Mat Sola a Silver Bird taxi driver, as they had a bit more prestige in Indonesia.
 They left Nurbuat, who mirrored Ed Norton, as a sewerage worker.
 The chemistry worked well.
 The series had to remove any references to alcohol, as Indonesia is a country with a Muslim majority population.

 French Canada was entertained for years in the 1960s and '70s by a sitcom titled Cré Basile, with Olivier Guimond, Béatrice Picard, Denis Drouin and Amulette Garneau, which was an uncredited Quebecois version of The Honeymooners.
 It could, by contemporary standards, qualify as plagiarism.

-In 1994, the Dutch broadcasting network KRO produced a version of The Honeymooners titled Toen Was Geluk Heel Gewoon (Then happiness was common), using translated scripts of the original series but changing its setting to 1950s Rotterdam.
+In 1994, the Dutch broadcasting network KRO produced a version of The Honeymooners titled Toen Was Geluk Heel Gewoon (Back then happiness was common), using translated scripts of the original series but changing its setting to 1950s Rotterdam.
 After the original 39 scripts were exhausted, the series' lead actors, Gerard Cox and Sjoerd Pleijsier, took over writing, adding many new characters and references to Dutch history and popular culture.
 The series was a hit in the Netherlands and it finished its run after 16 years and 229 episodes in June 2009.
 The actors reprised their characters five years later in a feature-length movie.

 In 1994, the Swedish network TV4 produced a version of The Honeymooners titled Rena Rama Rolf, but changing its setting to contemporary Gothenburg, where Rolf (Ralph), played by Lasse Brandeby, is working as a streetcar driver.
 The show ran until 1998.

-In 1998, the Polish network Polsat produced a version of The Honeymooners titled Miodowe lata which translates to "Honey years", using both translated scripts of the original series and new ones, but changing its setting to modern-day Warsaw.
+In 1998, the Polish network Polsat produced a version of The Honeymooners titled Miodowe lata which translates to "Honey years" (because in Polish a honeymoon is translated as a "honey month"), using both translated scripts of the original series and new ones, but changing its setting to modern-day Warsaw.
 The original series ran until 2003 and was continued in 2004 as Całkiem nowe lata miodowe.